telerik/winforms-docs/gridview/columns/column-types/gridviewcomboboxcolumn.md

 {{endregion}}

 ## Binding to collection of custom object

 The example below extends the previous sample, where we bound the combo column to array of strings, by adding a text box column and another combo column, this time bound to a collection of custom object.

+1\.
 The first step is to define your grid data source, fill in some data, and set column auto-generation to __false__ so that the grid does not generate its columns from the data source.

-Next, the grid columns are created and mapped to the data base columns.
+2\.Next, the grid columns are created and mapped to the data base columns.
 Note that you have to define a __separate__ data source for each of your combo box columns different form the one of your grid.
 This separate data sources have helper function, the actual data for your combobox columns is still in your grid data source as it is for any other type of column (e.g. decimal column).
 The data source for the first combo column is a string array (from the previous example) and for the second combo column is a __BindingList__.
-The BindingList consists of objects having properties for your value and display members.
+The **BindingList** consists of objects having properties for your value and display members.
 In the sample code below, __Id__ is the __ValueMember__ and __MyString__ is the ___DisplayMember___.
 The *"Another ComboBox column"* in the grid data source is of type __int__ and our custom object has a property of type __int__.
 So in order to link the data source field to our custom object integer field, we have set the __ValueMember__ to __"Id"__.
-You may use a DataTable in the same way like the BindingList.
+You may use a **DataTable** in the same way like the **BindingList**.

 #### Binding to collection of custom object